 When it comes to putting together your guy’s outfit for family pics, I recommend fitted pants, closed-toed shoes, and layers.
 Men look great in layers.
 Look at any male mannequin at the mall and you’ll see what I mean.
 A blazer, sport coat, vest, or even a v-neck sweater with a collared button down underneath looks handsome because it draws attention to the face.
 This may take convincing if it’s still hot where you live, but tell him the discomfort is worth it because you’ll have the photos for years!
-Brown leather dress shoes will compliment every look, and ties, belts, suspenders, watches, bowties, and other accessories will bring his—and your boys’—outfits up a notch.
+Brown leather dress shoes will compliment every look, and ties, belts, suspenders, antique pocket watches, bowties, and other accessories will bring his—and your boys’—outfits up a notch.

 6. Blend (Don’t Match) the Kiddos

 This is key!
 Your outfits will look cohesive on camera and the photos will be timeless if you coordinate family members’ looks rather than get matchy-matchy.
 Plan each outfit combo with dominant and accent colors in mind.
 If you have multiple children, don’t feel like you need to put them in the same outfit.
 Mixing up the pieces will bring interest to the photo and can help express their individual personalities.
 As a general rule, avoid having anyone wear the same color top/pants/dress and putting anyone in matching outfits.